dkvz/webpack-boilerplate/README.md

 There is an "experimental" feature discussed here: https://babeljs.io/docs/en/babel-preset-env#usebuiltins-usage-experimental

-Which should make it so that modules get injected with the required polyfills, and only the ones they actually require.
+Which should make it so that modules get injected with the required polyfills, and only the ones they actually need.

 #### General CSS